SuperOfficeDocs/superoffice-docs/docs/database/tables/extra-fields.md

 ---
-uid: table-extra-fields
+uid: table-extra_fields
-title: extra\_fields table
+title: extra_fields table
 description: This table contains entries for the extra fields in the system. so.generated: true
 keywords:
   - "database"
   - "extra_fields"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"